A Leader In Diagnostic Radiology Throughout SW Missouri

 How soon will my Doctor get the Results?

 Specialized radiologists will read your diagnostic images and prepare a report for your physician.
-Your physician will have the results of your test in 24 to 36 hours.
+Your physician will have the results of your test within 2 business days.

 Which Insurance Companies do you Accept?